Requirements

 • cluster operations (retrieve io and capacity statistics, alerts, logs, etc.)

-For monitoring dashboards and alerting, Grafana is used in combination with Prometheus.
-A few standard alerts are available and can be sent to Slack.
+For monitoring dashboards and alerting, Grafana and Prometheus are used.
+A few standard alerts are available and they can be sent to Slack and via E-Mail.
 They can be combined with any custom alerts.

 The storage nodes communicate with the management plane using two containers (sNodeApi and spdkProxy).
-Communication includes HTTP RPCs for:
+Communication includes HTTP-based RPCs for:

-• device, node and lvol status monitoring and consistency
+• storage drive, storage node and logical volume status monitoring

 • health checking of objects

-Logs, statistics and monitoring data are removed from the systems after their retention period and can be backed up into S3 buckets using automated cluster housekeeping.
+Logs, statistics and monitoring data are removed from the repositories (located on the root partitions of the management nodes) after their retention period and can be backed up into S3 buckets using automated cluster housekeeping.

 Memory and vCPU Requirements

-The amount of memory and vCPUs required per nodes depends on:
+The amount of memory and vCPUs required per management node depends on the total number of storage nodes and logical volumes managed.

 The general recommendation for a three-node management plane in production is to use at least 8 GiB of RAM per node and at least 4 vCPU (two cores).